nuprl/retic_performance/gm-pepm-2018/talk/README.md

        That explains how this program works with one set of type annotations.
 [22]   The promise of Reticulated is that a programmer can use any combination
         of typed and untyped and the program will run.
-       The distance function can be fully typed, untyped, or partially typed in 8 ways.
+       For the distance function, that means we can remove the return type, remove the argument type,
+        or remove both types.

+[23]   There are 4 possibilities in total; we like to think of these as a lattice.
-[23]   In a larger program, there are more possibilities.
+       In a larger program, there are exponentially more possibilities.

 [24]   Our research question is how fast these configurations run relative to
         the untyped Python program; more precisely, for a program with N possible typed/untyped configurations, we ask what proportion of